 1. Make recycling easy

 Add clearly labeled recycling bins to shared office spaces such as kitchens and other common areas, and post recycling reminders near the bins listing the types of items that employees can recycle.

 Already recycling?
 Check to make sure that employees know about the recycling program.
 It can be helpful to send the occasional refresher email to keep your recycling policies in the forefront of your team’s mind.

-2. Set up a ‘Lunch and Learn’
+7. Set up a ‘Lunch and Learn’

 Educate and engage staff in contributing to your organization’s sustainability goals by hosting a lunch and learn about environmental issues.
 Or, host a company-wide movie night to watch an environmental documentary.

-3. Create a green team
+8. Create a green team

 To raise employee awareness of your organization’s sustainability goals, form a green team.
 Together you can brainstorm creative ways to tackle environmental concerns.
 If possible, try to have a senior management representative on the green team, and encourage staff from all levels to join.